mmichlin66/mmichlin66.github.io/mimbl/mimbl-guide-rendering-methods.md

 <FuncProxy func={this.renderSomething} />;
 ```

-However, the `FuncProxy` component accepts several properties that allow us to solve the problems listed above.
+The `FuncProxy` component, however, accepts several additional properties that allow us to solve the problems listed above.
+These are discussed in the sections below.

 ## Rendering Methods with Arguments
 While rendering methods that don't accept any parameters are pretty common, rendering methods that do accept parameters are not less common.
 Imagine a scenario when there is code that calculates a certain value and then passes it on to a rendering function.
 Why wouldn't the rendering function itself calculate the value?
 Perhaps the value is used in more than one place or maybe the same rendering function is called more than once with different parameters.